Danny Rocco

 Daniel Christopher Rocco (born July 16, 1960) is an American football coach.
-He is the head football coach at the Virginia Military Institute, a position he has held since the 2023 season.
-Rocco served as the head football coach at Liberty University from 2006 to 2011, the University of Richmond from 2012 to 2015, and the University of Delaware from 2017 to 2021.
+He is a senior offensive analyst for the Virginia Tech Hokies.
+Rocco served as the head football coach at Liberty University from 2006 to 2011, the University of Richmond from 2012 to 2015, the University of Delaware from 2017 to 2021, and the Virginia Military Institute from 2023 to 2025.
 He was assistant coach for the New York Jets of the National Football League (NFL) in 2000.
 Rocco played college football as a linebacker, first at Pennsylvania State University before transferring to Wake Forest University.

 Playing career and education

 Rocco played linebacker for Joe Paterno at Pennsylvania State University, earning letters in 1979 and 1980.
 He played in the 1979 Liberty Bowl and the 1980 Fiesta Bowl for the Nittany Lions.
 Rocco transferred to Wake Forest University, where he started for two seasons at outside linebacker under head coach Al Groh, in 1982 and 1983.
 He was named captain of the 1983 Wake Forest Demon Deacons football team.

 Rocco earned his bachelor's degree in speech communication from Wake Forest University in 1984.
 He added an education and counseling master's degree from Wake Forest in 1987.